mnshimiyimana/Let-sGO/README.md

 	- run "npm install" using cmd

-	- once the node modules are installed, ensure the configurations in "src/config.json" file is valid.

 	- then execute the command, "npm run start"

 	- Then you are ready to use the web application. (localhost:3000)